sumon0002001/todo_app_nextjs/README.md

-# 📝 Next.js 13 To-Do App
+# 📝 Next.js 14 To-Do App

 This project is a simple To-Do App built with the new Next.js 13 App Router.
-In this video tutorial, we show you how to create CRUD operations using json-server and build a beautiful UI with Tailwind CSS.
+I showed  how to create CRUD operations using JSON-server and build a beautiful UI with Tailwind CSS.

-## 🎥 Video Tutorial

-To see a step-by-step guide on how to build this project, check out our [YouTube tutorial](https://youtu.be/wi2xdrpmJNk) where we walk through each step of the process.

 ### 🚀 Getting Started